Asymmetric Encryption

 Digital Signature

 A digital signature is a cryptographic method for verifying the authenticity and integrity of digital messages or documents.
+A private key is used to create the signature, which is then verified by the public key.

 - Authentication: Confirms the identity of the signer.